 Performance Shares Program.
-Our performance shares program is the primary element of long-term stock compensation for our NEOs.
-This plan is the linchpin of the Company's pay-for-performance philosophy and is used to align the interests of participants and stockholders, and for retention and succession purposes.
-Long-term performance is not consistently achieved by a few dramatic accomplishments, but by rigorous, focused and dedicated effort to execute the business plan throughout every phase of the performance period.
-For 38 years, the program has reinforced the Company's primary long-term financial objective, enhancing stockholder value.
+Our performance shares program is the linchpin of the Company's pay-for-performance philosophy and is used to align the interests of participants and stockholders, and for retention and succession purposes.
+Long-term performance is not consistently achieved by a few accomplishments, but by rigorous, focused and dedicated effort to execute the business plan throughout every phase of the performance period.
+For nearly 40 years, the program has reinforced the Company's primary long-term financial objective, enhancing stockholder value.
 Awards of performance shares are made to those individuals who can most directly influence our long-term success.
-The long-term stock compensation opportunities for our senior executives are heavily weighted towards performance shares, which on an annualized basis generally represent approximately 45-55% of total compensation and 65-75% of long-term stock compensation.
+The long-term stock compensation opportunities for our senior executives are heavily weighted towards performance shares, which on an annualized basis generally represent approximately 45-55% of total compensation and 75-90% of long-term stock compensation.